-Camping is supposed to be relaxing, so add extra time into your schedule so that you don’t have to rush when you’re RVing in winter.
+Camping is supposed to be relaxing, so add extra time to your schedule so that you don’t have to rush when you’re RVing in winter.
 You can also check the weather and try to stay put at your campsite if ice is in the forecast, or pull over onto a wide shoulder and wait out a storm.
-Remember that it’s okay to change your plans, too, if the weather doesn’t cooperate.
+Remember that it’s okay to change your plans if the weather doesn’t cooperate.

 3. Recognise your RV’s limitations.

-Driving your RV on icy roads is different than driving your car or truck.
+Driving your RV on icy roads differs from driving your car or truck.
 Understand how your RV is likely to handle icy road conditions so that you can prepare adequately.
 For example, if your motorhome is rear-wheel drive, you’ll have less traction and control than you have in your front-wheel-drive car.
 Also, the weight of your RV means you need more room to stop, which can be a challenge on slippery roads.

 4. Install snow tires and prepare snow chains.

 The right tires boost your RV’s traction on snow and ice.
-Select tires with deep angled tread to ensure you get the most grip.
+Select tires with deep-angled treads to ensure you get the most grip.
 If you choose used tires, make sure they’re in good condition.

 Snow chains can be another asset for your winter camping excursions.
-Ensure your chains will fit on your RV’s tires, and practise putting on the chains before you need them.
-Then when you face icy road conditions, you’re able to put on the chains and drive with confidence.
+Ensure your chains will fit on your RV’s tires, and practise putting them on before you need them.
+Then when you face icy road conditions, you can put on the chains and drive confidently.

 5. Maintain a slow and steady pace.

-Icy road conditions require you to take it easy as you drive your RV.
+Icy road conditions require you to take it easy while driving your RV.
 If you go too fast, you could lose control or traction.
 To increase your chances of arriving at your destination intact, accelerate and brake gradually, slow down before you make turns and take turns as widely as possible.